abhijeet1069/Programming/JavaProgramming/src/main/java/com/satyam/generics/README.md

 - Can’t instantiate a generic type: new T() ❌
 - Can’t use primitives as type arguments (List<int> ❌).
 - Can’t use instanceof with generic types (if (obj instanceof Box<String>) ❌).
-- Type information is erased at runtime (no reified generics).
+- Type information is erased at runtime.

 ##  Useful Generic Utility Classes in Java